Skip to Content

 Frozen bell peppers in bags

-We also find that long-term freezing leads to some flavor changes.
+Long-term freezing can lead to some flavor changes.
 Eventually, that funky freezer flavor will find its way to your bell peppers, even when using proper freezer bags.
+So, don’t forget they’re in the freezer and use them as soon as you can!

 I hope this article helped you freeze your bell peppers properly.
-Don’t forget, you can freeze other pepper varieties, too.
-Smaller peppers can be frozen whole, while any bigger than a jalapeno we usually prefer to slice.
+Don’t forget, you can freeze other pepper varieties, too (like jalapeƱos!).
+Smaller peppers can be frozen whole, while any bigger than a jalapeƱo we usually prefer to pre-slice.
 Enjoy!

 Calvin Thumbnail